Trace your agents

 user_message="What is the weather in Tokyo?", # The user's input text.

-agent_name="my-agent", # Optional: overrides the session-level agent name.
+agent_name="my-agent", # Optional: overrides the conversation-level agent name.

 model="gpt-4o", # Optional: model used for this turn.